Free Consultation

 How to beat an OWI charge

-For an attorney who knows what how to properly defend an OWI case, a DUI can have many potential defenses.
-From reviewing the actions of the police in stopping you, questioning you, and conducting standardized field sobriety tests, to reviewing the legality of any breath or blood test, our experienced and knowledgeable Waukesha attorney’s can determine your best options to defend against your OWI case.
+For an attorney who knows how to properly defend an OWI case, there are several defense options.
+From reviewing the actions of the police in stopping you, questioning you, and conducting standardized field sobriety tests, to reviewing the legality of any breath or blood test, our experienced and knowledgeable Waukesha attorneys will determine your best options to best defend you in your OWI case.

 Wisconsin has a statute that prohibits prosecutors and judges from reducing or dismissing an OWI unless it is not against the public interest for them to do so.
-This means that your attorney must convince the State that they cannot prove their OWI case against you.
-You will not be able to negotiate your DUI down to something other than a DUI simply based on your good character, lack of prior record, or any other positive attributes about you.
+This means your attorney must convince the State they cannot prove their OWI case against you.
+You will not be able to negotiate your DUI down to something other than a DUI simply based on your good character, lack of prior record, or any other positive attributes.
 Wisconsin law simply does not allow for a “good guy” defense.